 Palomar Observatory's Educational Mission and Partners

-A key elements in Palomar Observatory's strategic mission is sharing its research program with the broader community.
+A key element in Palomar Observatory's strategic mission is sharing its research program with the broader community.
 Consequently a vibrant and inclusive education and public outreach program is an important part of Observatory life.
 Our program involves Palomar staff, astronomers, volunteers, visitors, and astronomy enthusiasts.
 In doing so we hope to foster enthusiasm for science and engineering in students across all levels and educational institutions, and promote public awareness of the role the Observatory has played in astronomy and Southern California history.

 Palomar Observatory conducts tours and hosts demonstrations, star parties and presentations for educational institutions throughout the region.
 We define "educational institutions" broadly to include not only grade schools, high schools, and colleges, but scout troops and other youth organizations as well.